From RFM Analysis to Predictive Scoring Models

 Our approach uses a two-stage modeling process.
 First, we predict whether a customer will make any purchase at all in the next period.
 This is a classification problem: active or inactive.
 Second, for those predicted to be active, we estimate how much theyâll spend.
 This is a regression problem with continuous dollar values.

 Why separate these?
-Because theyâre fundamentally different questions driven by different factors.
 Purchase probability depends heavily on recency and engagement patterns.
-Purchase amount depends more on historical spending levels and customer value.
-Trying to predict the dollar amount directly for all customers (including those who wonât buy anything) creates a messy model with poor performance.
+Purchase amount depends more on historical spending levels.
+Trying to predict dollar amounts directly for all customers (including those who wonât buy anything) creates a messy model with poor performance.

-Weâll validate our approach using a clever technique: retrospective segmentation.
-Weâll analyze our 2014 customer base as if we were living in 2014, build models to predict 2015 behavior, then check how accurate those predictions were.
-This gives us confidence before making real 2016 predictions where we canât yet validate the results.
+Weâll validate our approach using retrospective segmentation: analyze our 2014 customer base as if we were living in 2014, build models to predict 2015 behavior, then check how accurate those predictions were.
+This gives us confidence before making real 2016 predictions.

 Setting Up Our Analysis